Saturday, 24 December 2022

 Thief of Bagdad - Fairbanks, with Sôjin

-Fairbanks’ Pixie Boots from the Thief of Bagdad (most of which he did barefoot) and Swanson’s sex-worker bow foot wear for Sadie Thompson get special attention.
-There’s a surprisingly involving description of the construction of his arch supporting soles and the innovative use of undisguised nylon and cork materials.
+Fairbanks’ Pixie Boots from The Thief of Bagdad (most of which he did barefoot) and Swanson’s sex-worker bow footwear for Sadie Thompson get special attention.
+There’s a surprisingly involving description of the construction of his arch-supporting soles and the innovative use of undisguised nylon and cork materials.
 We don't get any mention of cost or durability.
-It's another look into into the Hollywood lives of the rich and famous.
-The people who had their homes styled by Billy Haines walked round them in Ferrigamo shoes.
+It's another look into the Hollywood lives of the rich and famous.
+The people who had their homes styled by Billy Haines, walked round them in Ferrigamo shoes.

 The documentary has a great range of source footage - the founders setting up United Artists where only Griffith is taking interest in the surroundings, clips from The Covered Wagon, the silent 10 Commandments, Charles Mintz’ 1935 The Shoemaker & the Elves, Italian historical actuality, Ferragamo’s own grainy B&W 8mm. home movies, which they allow to jump frames or go out of rack, a Pez digital animation, along with stills of Ferragamo handling the feet of glamour stars or surrounded by the lasts of famous people's feet - Greta Garbo, Claire Booth Luce, Gloria Swanson, Ingrid Bergman Audrey Hepburn and Sophia Loren.
 He seems to have given up on men’s footwear